NicolasFaleiros/Predicting-Barbell-Exercises/README.md

 # 5. Main business insights

-# 6. Explaining my approach
+# 6. Explaining the approach

 **6.1 Define the business problem**
 - The definition of the business problem was made in the introduction.

 **6.2 Converting raw data, reading CSV files, cleaning**
 - The original data collected by the device was separated by participant (5 subjects), type of exercise (Bench Press, Overhead Press, Barbell Row, Squat, Deadlift), category of exercise (medium, 5 reps, or heavy, 10 reps), and whether it is accelerometer or gyroscope data.
 Each are stored in separate csv files.
 The first objctive in the `make_dataset.py` file was to extract all these features from the file names and join all of them into a single dataframe.
 - The data was collected by the device multiple times a second.
-So I used a resample method to restructure the data in a way that every instance within 200ms is encompassed together by the mean and becomes the new observation.
+So a resample method was used to restructure the data in a way that every instance within 200ms is encompassed together by the mean and becomes the new observation.
-- A "set" column was added to the dataframe in the proccess to distinguish between the sets performed by each subject.
+- A "set" column was added to the dataframe in the proccess to distinguish between the exercise sets performed by each subject.

 **6.3 Explore the data (exploratory data analysis)**
 - Analysis of accelerometer data from the x-axis and z-axis reveals clear distinctions among different exercises.